-Applicants to the Child and Adolescent Psychiatry Training Program must have completed, or be in their third year of an accredited General Psychiatry Program.
-Most applicants must provide documentation that they have completed, or will be able to complete, all requirements in training in General Psychiatry.
+Applicants to the Child and Adolescent Psychiatry Fellowship Program must have completed, or be in their third year of an accredited general psychiatry program.
+Most applicants must provide documentation that they have completed, or will be able to complete, all requirements in training in general psychiatry.

 Applications to the UCSF Child and Adolescent Psychiatry Training Program are ONLY accepted through the Electronic Residency Application Service (ERAS).

 For Match 2023, please submit a completed application by October 1, 2022.

 Our interviews will be held on the following dates.
 The interview day will include a virtual tour of our various training sites.

 - Tuesday, October 11, 2022

 - Tuesday, October 25, 2022